-1. Upon receipt of a protest challenging a low bidder pursuant to paragraph (a)(1) of this section, the City Clerk shall mail and fax or email a copy of the protest to the low bidder, together with any supporting documents filed with the protest, along with a statement advising the low bidder of the date, time, and place when and where the City Council will meet to consider the bids received in connection with the project.
+- 1. Upon receipt of a protest challenging a low bidder pursuant to subsection (A)(1) of this section, the City Clerk shall mail and fax or email a copy of the protest to the low bidder, together with any supporting documents filed with the protest, along with a statement advising the low bidder of the date, time, and place when and where the City Council will meet to consider the bids received in connection with the project.
 The notice shall advise the low bidder that it may appear at the City Council meeting and that it will be given an opportunity at that meeting to rebut the charges made in the protest.
-The City Clerk shall also send a letter to the person who protested the award of the contract, advising of the date, time, and place when and where the City Council will meet to consider the bids and the protest will be consolidated and considered concurrently.

-2. Upon receipt of a protest by an apparent low bidder challenging the staff's determination that it is not responsible or that its bid is not responsive pursuant to paragraph (a)(2) of this section, the City Clerk shall mail and fax or email a letter advising the apparent low bidder of the date, time, and place when and where the City Council will meet to consider the bids received in connection with the project and advising the apparent low bidder that it may appear at the City Council meeting and that it will be given an opportunity at that meeting to rebut the staff's determination that it is not a responsible bidder or that its bid is not responsive.
+The City Clerk shall also send a letter tonotify the person who protested the award of the contract, advising of the date, time, and place when and where the City Council will meet to consider the bids and the protest.
+Multiple protests will be consolidated and considered concurrently. - Upon receipt of a protest by an apparent low bidder challenging the staff's determination that its bid is not responsive or that it is not responsible or that its bid is not responsive pursuant to subsection (A)(2) of this section, the City Clerk shall mail and fax or email a letter advising the apparent low bidder of the date, time, and place when and where the City Council will meet to consider the bids received in connection with the project and advising the apparent low bidder that it may appear at the City Council meeting and that it will be given an opportunity at that meeting to rebut the staff's determination that its bid is not responsive or that it is not a responsible bidder-or that its bid is not responsive.